Financial assistance includes:

 - Wiarton - 268 Berford Street, Wiarton

-An Income Support Worker verifies your financial need, employment and support planning will begin.
+After an Income Support Worker verifies your financial need, employment and support planning will begin.

 Please bring the required information listed above for you and all family members for whom you are applying for benefits.
 If you are missing some of the requested information, please inform the Income Support Worker who will discuss with you how to obtain copies.